What is media mix modeling (MMM) in marketing?

 Why you need MMM in marketing

-Let’s review the top benefits MMM provides:
+Let’s review the top benefits MMM in advertising and marketing provides:

 Media mix modeling example